laminlabs/lamin-blog/docs/intro-to-laminr.md

 [Source](https://lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm000A).

-Every unit of work that you do can be more easily communicated, both with colleagues and your future self.
+Every unit of work that you do can now be easily shared and communicated, both with colleagues and your future self.
 For a given piece of data, every manipulation and the code surrounding a given manipulation is now recorded and stored making it easier to understand and reproduce.
-This becomes particularly useful in large projects where many stakeholders contribute data and analyses.
+And this is particularly useful in large projects where many stakeholders contribute data and analyses.